This climber flowers best in full sun or partial shade in a sheltered position, as it dislikes cold, drying winds.

 Trachelospermum jasminoides ‘Star of Toscane’

 Trachelospermum jasminoides ‘Star of Toscane’ produces lovely yellow flowers.

 Foliage of Trachelospermum j. in winter Foliage of trachelospermum j. in summer

 How and when to prune Trachelospermum jasminoides (Star jasmine).
 A mature Trachelospermum jasminoides needs little pruning.
 If necessary remove weak or damaged growth.
 You can also cut back badly placed shoots.

 Do this job in March.
 If there are frosts, delay pruning.

 Drastic pruning.
 If Trachelospermum jasminoides gets too big for its support, prune after it has flowered.
 Prune back any shoots to fit the available space.

-Trachelospermum jasminoides is a self-clinging, twining climber, but offer a young plant some support.
-Tie the climber to the support to help it on its way.
+Grow Trachelospermum jasminoides against a warm wall or fence.
+Although Trachelospermum jasminoides is a self-clinging, twining climber, a young plant may need support.
+Tie shoots to trellis or wires to help the plant on its way.

 Will Trachelospermum jasminoides (Star jasmine) survive winter.
 Trachelospermum jasminoides can withstand – 10 degrees Celsius in a sheltered position.